TomasHubelbauer/hubelbauer.net/README.md

 ## To-Do

+### Collect workflow runs data using GitHub API and display uptime charts

+Sometimes some of the redirects act out, I would like to see how often so let's add some charts.

+### Dump extra information in a case of a workflow failure

+When checking for example a DNS record or an HTTP header, in case of failure, dump the whole DNS recordset or the whole HTTP response including all headers and the body to aid debugging.

 ### Add pipelines that check DNS records of the redirect domains

 While I'm at it, why not also check the DNS records of the redirect domains to